Solar Calendar

 So for people in the southern hemisphere, changes in the Sun-Earth distance may be a logical explanation for why it’s warmer in summer than in winter.
 But the logic completely fails for those of us in the northern hemisphere.

-Assumption 2: One hemisphere nearer or farther from the Sun because of the tilt of the Earth.
+Assumption 2: One hemisphere is nearer or farther from the Sun because of the tilt of the Earth.
+The part that’s tilted toward the Sun is closer to the Sun.

 The diameter of Earth is less than 15,000 km which is negligible compared to the roughly 150 MILLION km Earth-Sun distance.
-So assumption 2 is also flat wrong.
+So assumption 2 is also dead wrong.

 So what are the real reasons for the seasons?